-The Origin Myth of Dreaming Woman (2022)
+The Origin Myth of the Dreaming Woman (2023)

 This story evolved from a desire to find a connection between myself and the migrant workers where I grew up.
 I began to imagine the freedom of their minds to wander, their daydreams as they labored.
 As a response, I painted Dreaming Woman.
 She is ephemeral and manifests in many different forms, geographies, histories, and genders.
 I did not invent her, nor when I cease to exist will she vanish.
 This origin myth is told in the unexpected place between reality and fiction, with imagery both real and imagined.